CarneyC/slate/source/index.html.md

 page | number | **Optional**.
 The page to be fetched, default to 1. sort_by | string | **Optional**.
 Column to sort by, valid value are **created_at**, which is the default value, **updated_at**, **given_name** and **family_name**. order | string | **Optional**.
-Valid value are **asc** and **desc**.
+Valid value are **asc** and **desc**. search | string | **Optional**.
+If provided, only user with attributes containing the search term will be shown.

 ### Response Body